StaafLab/PureBeta/README.md

 ```
 ## Summary

-Solid tumous are complex mixtures of tumor cells, and non-malignant cells such
+Solid tumous are complex mixtures of tumor cells and non-malignant cells such
 as leukocytes or non-immune stromal cells.
 Consequently, DNA methylation estimated
 from tumor samples is a mixture of the signal obtained from the malignant and
 non-malignant section of the tumor.
 Here we present PureBeta, an R package that allows